Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Evaluation benchmark accuracy and ranking correlation

 \Cref{fig:example-rank-correlation-appendix} plots the evaluation model performance across all datasets, comparing the synthetic and human accuracy Spearman ranking correlation of the evaluation model capability.
 This matches the use case of a user selecting between various models for a specific application relevant to the provided grounding documents. \Cref{fig:example-rank-correlation-appendix-a} is the rank order barchart equivalent of \Cref{fig:eval_acc_mc_ensemble_appendix} and \Cref{fig:example-rank-correlation-appendix-b} is the rank order barchart equivalent of the failure case in \Cref{fig:eval_acc_correlation_gpt41_mini_b_appendix}.

 \Cref{tab:combined_rank_correlation} showcases the Spearman rank correlation between evaluation benchmarks written by humans and the synthetic data versions.
 The table includes data for all three of the human question reformatting models used to demonstrate the minimal impact that reformatting has on the overall high level results.
+The reformatting operation was evaluated against a subset of datasets including Squadv2, HotpotQA, TrivaQA-web, NaturalQuestionsShort, PubMedQA, and SecQA.
 Overall, the best outcome is to ensemble together a few questions generated by various reasonably capable LMs to avoid the known slight self-bias/self-preference issue.
 While we used Llama-4-Maverick as the text feature extractor for measures like groundedness and clarity, that model was unexpectedly dominant in these final results.

 \Cref{tab:combined_accuracy_correlation} contains the benchmark evaluation Pearson accuracy correlation between the reformatted human questions and the synthetic data generated questions.
 Similarly to the Spearman ranking, Llama-4-Maverick performed very well in these tests.
 However, unlike the ranking data, using a ensemble of models produces significantly worse Pearson accuracy correlation numbers under some circumstances.
 Likely due to the long and overly easy questions written by gpt-4.1 and o4-mini.